Galileo88/PlayYourWay/README.md

 This can either make the game really hard or really easy, depending on how you set your cfg.

-If you want contracts AND to still get rewarded from doing experiments, just delete the NoContracts.cfg from the PlayYourWay folder in your GameData.
+Download and install Contract Configurator to pick and choose which contracts you want to spawn.

 ENJOY!